mshuffett/dotfiles/README.markdown

 ## todo

-- add instalation of solarized
 - make cross os support streamlined
 - integrate with gitflow
 - make git aliases in git take priority over oh-my-zsh git plugin
 - think about unifying this using a better framework or somehow making everything more integrated
-- fix keyboard shortcuts for things like move word in zle
+- fix keyboard shortcuts for things like move word in zle for meta arrow
 - integrate updating janus and oh-my-zsh
 - possibly switch to more of a submodules approach
 - add more python support